PX4/PX4-user_guide/en/config/actuators.md

 ## Actuator Testing

 When testing actuators, make sure that:
-- Motors spin at the minimum.
-The sliders snap into place at the lower end: at the bottom, the motor is turned off (disarmed), whereas the next slider position commands the minimum thrust.
+- Motors spin at the "minimum thrust" position.

+  The sliders snap into place at the lower end, and motors are turned off (disarmed).
+  The "minimum thrust" position is the next slider position, which commands the minimum thrust.
   Adjust the minimum output value such that the motors spin at that slider position.
   :::note
   VTOLs will automatically turn off motors pointing upwards during fixed-wing flight.